Dave Cochrane (musician): Biography

 Dave Cochrane joined the noise rock group Head of David after having played with Mick Harris in the punk band Anorexia.
-After leavingHead Of David in 1989, he formed Sweet Tooth with former Slab! drummer Scott Kiehl.
+After leaving Head Of David in 1989, he formed Sweet Tooth with former Slab! drummer Scott Kiehl.
 Justin Broadrick joined them on guitar and the trio recorded one EP for Earache Records before disbanding.
 He has collaborated with British musician Kevin Martin and played and recorded with God and Ice, Techno Animal and Jesu.